mindkin/hourfleet/docs/youconfigure.md

 					"MinimumRequestPeriodMinutes": 30, // Minimum size of a reservation "UseBeforeStartPeriodMinutes": 15, //How long before the scheduled time can the next borrower start their reservation if the car is ready and waiting for them
 					"AutoCompleteAfterNoCompletionPeriodMinutes": 4320, // How long after the car is returned by borrower will it be auto-completed by the system on behalf of the owner
-					"AutoCompleteAfterNoUsePeriodMinutes": 15, //How long before the end of the reservation will the rental be auto-completed by the system on behalf of the borrower, if they havent started the rental.
+					"AutoCompleteAfterNoUsePeriodMinutes": 15, //How long before the end of the reservation will the rental be auto-completed by the system on behalf of the borrower, if they haven't started the rental.
 					"LateFees": {
 						"GracePeriodMinutes": 15 // How long after the car is due back, that late fees start accumulating }